tbali0524/cgtest/README.md

     * Use this config with the `--config=.cgtest.full.php` command-line option.
     * This has references to ALL the test cases included in the CGTest repository.
     * Some puzzles are listed in the global `'puzzles'` section.
 These are the shortest and simplest puzzles, so they are especially well-suited if you want to solve some puzzles in __all the CG-supported languages__.
-    * Other puzzles are listed in a per-language `'includePuzzles'` section.
+    * Other puzzles are listed in a per-language `'includePuzzles'` or `'runOnlyPuzzles'` section.
 Modify the language and comment out the puzzle names as needed.
     * For most puzzles currently only a single test case is provided.
 That is OK for a simple smoke-test, but not to prove that your solution is correct.

 ## Restrictions